 Since 2010, Pete has dedicated himself to developing a portfolio of large-scale charcoal drawings, now based in an atelier-style gallery on Castle Road, Southsea.
 Querying the essence of what it is to be ‘human’ in the new digital age, his traditional, pictorial use of charcoal is an attuned and sensitive counterbalance within the contemporary art scene.

 On this website you will find a selected portfolio of contemporary drawing and sculpture from the last decade.
-His public art and sculpture commissions continue to support his drawing studio practice as he works towards a major exhibition and launch of his own ‘art’.
+His public art and sculpture commissions continue to support his drawing studio practice as he works towards a major exhibition and launch of his own ‘art’ in 2020.